aptech/docs/docs/CR-plotSetTextInterpreter.rst

     new;

-    //Declare plotControl structure
+    // Declare plotControl structure
     struct plotControl myPlot;

-    //Initialize plotControl structure
+    // Initialize plotControl structure
     myPlot = plotGetDefaults("hist");

-    //Set the interpreter of axes
+    // Set the interpreter of axes
     plotSetTextInterpreter(&myPlot, "plain", "axes");

-    //Set the X-axis label, using the > character which would
+    // Set the X-axis label, using the > character which would
-    //would fail with the default HTML interpreter. plotSetXLabel(&myPlot, "Weight > 50 Kg");
+    // would fail with the default HTML interpreter. plotSetXLabel(&myPlot, "Weight > 50 Kg");

-    //Create data
+    // Create data
     x = rndn(1e5,1);

-    //Plot a histogram of the x data spread over 50 bins plotHist(myPlot, x, 50);
+    // Plot a histogram of the x data spread over 50 bins plotHist(myPlot, x, 50);

 HTML interpreter